 Understand What's Covered

 - Airline Liability.
-The airlines' liability for any form of damage as a result of loss, damage or delay in delivery of a customer's personal property is limited to $3,300 per passenger, except for wheelchairs and other assistive devices for domestic flights, and in most cases to 1,131 SDR per passenger for international flights.
+The airlines' liability for any form of damage as a result of loss, damage or delay in delivery of a customer's personal property is limited to $3,300 per passenger, except for wheelchairs and other devices for domestic flights.

 Each airline has its own rules for the items they are liable for and the amount they will reimburse passengers for their lost items.
 Note that most airlines use depreciated value versus original price or replacement cost for calculating reimbursement, so this process may involve some negotiating on your part.
 You will most likely be asked to provide purchase receipts or proof of ownership for articles valued over $100.